COVID-19: information following a positive test result

 This may include schools or childminders.

 What happens when the patient is no longer COVID-19 positive?

 The way we manage children who have tested positive for COVID-19 is slightly different in the hospital compared to the community.

-If you are at home following the positive result, your child and you will be required to self-isolate for 10 (positive child) and 14 (household contacts and child if admitted to hospital) days in line with government guidance.
+If you are at home following the positive result, your child will be required to self-isolate for 10 days.
+(14 days if admitted to hospital) in line with government guidance.

 What is GOSH doing to prevent the spread of COVID-19 and keep patients, families and staff safe?